fission/fission.io/content/en/blog/why-choose-fission.md

 For instance, you can configure a pod to execute only one function at a time.
 You can also create and maintain a pool of warm pods to reduce the cold start times for functions.
 Thanks to Fission's ability to integrate with observability tools like [OpenTelemetry & Datadog](../observability-with-opentelemetry-datadog-in-fission/), you know what's exactly happening in your infrastructure.
-And based on that, you can fine tune your applications and infrastructure to take the maximum advantage.
+Based on the observability, you can fine tune your applications and infrastructure to take the maximum advantage.

 ### Vendor agnostic